rtavenar/hdr/content/parts/01/ot.md

 plt.title('FGW Barycenter');
 ```

-We also show that these barycenters can be used for graph clustering.
+These barycenters can be used for graph clustering.
-Finally, we exhibit classification results for FGW embedded in a Gaussian kernel
+Finally, we have exhibited classification results for FGW embedded in a
-SVM which leads to state-of-the-art performance (even outperforming graph
+Gaussian kernel SVM which leads to state-of-the-art performance
+(even outperforming graph
 neural network approaches) on a wide range of graph classification problems.

 ## References